-- Be valued at less than \$100 per person per year. - Be given directly to the employing member firm for distribution to the employee. - Be approved by the employing member.
+- Be valued at less than \$100 per person per year. - Be given directly to the employing member firm for distribution to the employee. - Have the employing member's prior approval for the gift.

 The employing member must obtain a record of the gift, including the name of the giver, the name of the recipient, and the nature of the gift.
 These rules have been established to ensure that broker dealers do not try to influence the employees of other broker dealers.
 An exception to this rule would be in cases where an employee of one broker dealer performs services for another broker dealer under an employment contract.
 The following are also excluded from the \$100 limit: